 Doubt about convincing areas where English have congregated and settled in large numbers, Edinburgh, the Borders, and Orkney three good examples, clouds judgment.
 (Each voted a resounding No!)
-True, it can take time to meet an Orkney accent on a walkabout, and indeed, the leader of the Yes campaign there readily acknowledged her task was an impossible one.
+The leader of the Orkney Yes campaign readily acknowledges her task was an impossible one.

 If a transitory individual, planning to return to their homeland after their time of study, can vote having been here the minimum numbers of years to do so, it is hard to reconcile that right with the exclusion of expats who will have lived in Scotland decades and left Scotland only a few years or less.
 In the event it was agreed the vote went to anybody domiciled in Scotland, living and working.

 Analysis published and reasons voiced for defeat of the Yes side, by only a few percentage points, range from, not enough people were convinced by the economics of the argument, to Nicola Sturgeon should have been in charge a few months before the vote, she is more affable than Salmond.